IvanPettinga/AzureDatabricksLakehouse/README.md

 The following code deploys a data platform on Microsoft Azure, with the corresponding required resources.
 The template deploys a databricks workspace, a storage account, a key vault and spark pools to run in the synapse workspace.
 It also contains the CI/CD files for AzureDevops to deploy Azure Databricks to a dev/test/acc or production environment.

 > [!NOTE]
-> The deployment assumes a vnet and subnet have already been deployed.
+> The deployment assumes a platform zone has already been deployed including a virtual network, DNS zones and site-to-site VPN.

 ## Layout
 Azure-pipelines.yml triggers the following pipelines